YoYoFuMedia Online Marketing Company Icon

 negative keywords added to ppc campaign for dentists

-Critical ongoing habit: You should be looking at your search terms report inside google ads to see what search terms people are seeing your ads on, and add the irrelevant ones like “hiring dental hygienist” or “[dr. insert dentist competitor name]” to negative keywords.
+Critical ongoing habit: You should be looking at your search terms report inside Google Ads to see what search terms people are seeing your ads on, and add the irrelevant ones like “hiring dental hygienist” or “[dr. insert dentist competitor name]” to negative keywords.
 You should be constantly monitoring your search terms at least 2-3 times a week, if not more.

 If you check your change history and you see your current agency hasn’t added negative keywords in the past month, you know you have an issue.

 It’s not only wasted money when you get clicked, but not having negative keywords means your ads account can easily go off in a crazy direction.
 Constantly adding it in keeps the AI in check, so it doesn’t hallucinate and veer off.
-If you have an agency or freelancer doing your google ads and they started out doing great and now it’s getting bad leads, check change history to see if they have added negative keywords in the past month.
+If you have an agency or freelancer doing your Google Ads and they started out doing great and now it’s getting bad leads, check change history to see if they have added negative keywords in the past month.

 Want me to take a look at your account?